The space of discrete Morse functions: Abstract

 \section{Abstract}

-In this work, we give a combinatorial-geometric model for moduli spaces of discrete Morse functions on CW complexes.
-We investigate properties of moduli spaces of discrete Morse functions and their relationship to the spaces of smooth Morse functions on manifolds, as well as spaces of discrete Morse matchings on CW complexes.
-Moreover, we provide a similar model for the moduli space of merge trees and realise the induced merge tree and the induced barcode as continuous maps between moduli spaces.
+In this work, we introduce a combinatorial-geometric model for the space of discrete Morse functions on any CW complex $X$.
+We relate this version of a space of discrete Morse functions to the space of cellular filtrations of $X$ and discuss its relationship to various concepts such as smooth Morse theory, Cerf theory, complexes of discrete Morse matchings, and induced merge trees and barcodes.

 \begingroup

 \endgroup